Rahib-13/rahib-ismayilov/README.md

 ### Hi there 👋
-f# 💫 About Me:
+# 💫 About Me:
-Front-End Development Öyrənirəm
+I am learning front-end development

 ## 🌐 Socials: